skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The party is furious.
 There seems to be no end to Noreeno's treachery.

 Stonefist seems unsurprised.
 He then demands they give an account of themselves.
-Eomer relates the events of the past few days.
+Eomier relates the events of the past few days.
 The magistrate doesn't seem to doubt his story at all.
 Once complete, Stonefist reveals that Noreeno has been distrusted for a long time among the other town leaders.

-Eomer asks him about the soldiers they found traveling north.
+Eomier asks him about the soldiers they found traveling north.
 Stonefist explains that they left here yesterday.
 He doesn't control them directly, of course.
 They obey the mysterious will of the Queen from afar.
 As the magistrate, he can sometimes get the elite guards to